-With masterplans being prepared for Kingswood, Yate, and other communities alongside Covid 19 recovery priorities, green infrastructure is central to plans has a key role to play in supporting high street and town centre regeneration and recovery.
+With masterplans being prepared for Kingswood, Yate, and other communities alongside Covid 19 recovery priorities, green infrastructure has a key role to play in supporting high street and town centre regeneration and recovery.
 For example, Lottery investment in the restoration of Page Park is helping to regenerate the area and Staple Hill high street.